oktadev/fga-drive-example/README.md

 This demo uses both Auth0 ([create a free account here](https://auth0.com)), and either [OpenFGA](https://openfga.dev) or its hosted and managed version [Okta FGA](https://fga.dev).

-The data is stored in a [Vercel KV store](https://vercel.com/docs/storage/vercel-kv).
+The data is stored in Postgres database.

 ![A preview of the demo application showing a Google Drive-style interface](./preview.png)